 Tantra invites us to become more aware of awareness and to immerse in aesthetic and other delights.

 Enjoy noticing and lingering where your mind finds contentment.
-As you do so, know that the contentment you feel is a reflection of your innermost core of bliss.
+As you do so, know that the contentment you feel is a reflection of your innermost Self which is bliss.

 (Original post dated January 2016.)